Biblical Dispensations Defined

 “Whereof I am made a minister, according to the DISPENSATION OF GOD which is given to me for you.”
 (Col.1:25).
 [All emphasis mine].

-The understanding of God’s differing dispensations is essential to correct interpretation and therefore the key to “rightly dividing the word of truth”
+Understanding God’s differing dispensations is essential to correct interpretation and, therefore, the key to “rightly dividing the word of truth.”